TO STASH WORLD AAAND BEYOND!

 What do you enjoy doing when you’re not making your art?

-Of course, we have to ask, what’s your favourite sticker you’ve made?
+Of course, we have to ask, what’s your favourite piece you’ve made?